emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 ## Infoblox DNS Firewall

-The Energy Logserver accepts data from the Infoblox system using the SYSLOG protocol.
+The ITRS Log Analytics accepts data from the Infoblox system using the SYSLOG protocol.
 The Infoblox configuration procedure is as follows:  [https://docs.infoblox.com/space/NAG8/22252249/Using+a+Syslog+Server#Specifying-Syslog-Servers](https://support.f5.com/csp/article/K13080)

 To identify and collect events from a Infoblox, is nessery to use Filebeat with `infoblox` module.
 To run Filebeat with infoblox moduel run following commnds: